TaniaGA01/museo-historia-natural/README.md

-# Nuxt 3 Minimal Starter
+# Museo de Historia Natural

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.